josev2046/Save-Your-Archive-BlackLives---Art-Installation-Series/README.md

 ## Future Installations

 This Fela Kuti piece is the first in a planned series.
 We intend to develop further installations focusing on other significant figures and moments from the Black British and broader Black diaspora experience.

+## About the Authors

+José Velázquez, MA, is an archive and multimedia producer with over two decades designing interoperable systems.
+His work bridges the gap between technology, academia, and the creative industries, focusing on audiovisual preservation and cultural memory.

+Dr. David Dunkley Gyimah is a Senior Lecturer at the Cardiff School of Journalism, Media and Culture.
+He specialises in innovation and digital labs within journalism and storytelling, international journalism, and cinema journalism.